monad-developers/monad-blitz-bangalore/README.md

-# MonadFaas - Serverless Functions on Monad
+# 🚀 Monad FaaS - Serverless Functions on Monad Blockchain

-A decentralized serverless platform built for the Monad blockchain ecosystem.
-Deploy, manage, and execute serverless functions with event-driven triggers using real MON tokens.
+**Monad FaaS** lets any dApp developer deploy small serverless "functions" (WebAssembly, JS, Python, or Solidity-style) that automatically run in parallel in response to on-chain or HTTP/webhook triggers—just like AWS Lambda, but on-chain, with pay-as-you-go gas abstraction.

 ## 🚀 **Successfully Deployed on Monad Testnet!**